-- In the Wood context, start Define > Define part and select the newly created part. - In the Part definition window, enter the designation Part.
+- In the Wood context, start Define > Define part.

+- In the dialog bar, set the following:

+- Assembly = Main assembly

+- With sawing-up = No

+- Then select the newly created part.

+- In the Part definition window, enter Designation: Square button.

+- In the Material tab, select Aluminum in the TopSolid'Wood > Metals category.

+- Click OK to confirm.